tbcolby/MoodBridge_Rust/README.md

 # MoodBridge Rust 🦀⚖️

-**High-performance legal dashboard for Colby v.
-McConnell Ek case**
+**High-performance legal dashboard for family law case management**

 A blazing-fast Rust rewrite of the MoodBridge legal operations platform, built with Axum, SQLx, and SQLite.